sianicole/bfx_club_ke/assignment1.md

 As an aspiring bioinformatician, it's very important to familiarise yourself with some of the tools you're likely to use.

 To begin, install the following tools in **SEPARATE** environments:
-1. BBMap
+1. sra-toolkit
-2. FastQC
+2. BBMap
-3. Flye
+3. FastQC
-4. Porechop
+4. Flye
-5. Qiime
+5. Porechop
+6. Qiime2
-6. SPAdes
+7. SPAdes
-7. SRAToolkit
+8. SRAToolkit
-8. Trimmomatic
+9. Trimmomatic

 **🔎 NOTE: Don't just install, google each tool to understand what they are used for!**